pbrdmn/brd.mn/src/articles/mentors/index.md

 ---

-## Aimless career

-In in the beginning of my career I worked as a web developer with several small companies.
-There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day to day work completed.

-I would learn new programming languages and tools on my own time that seemed interesting and they would unlock the skills to build websites or applications in a new way.

-Independent and self-directed learning appeared to be the industry norm to me.
-The people building the web are responsible for their own self education and keeping their skills up to date, and knowing which tools would be relevant.
-Myself and those I knew would spend time outside of work for learning and development activities.

-Without a clear path for development, people tended to prefer learning new technical skills, those that are commonly discussed and easy to demonstrate for job applications, but might have been missing out on critical career development knowledge and structured learning pathways.
+## Years of experience

+With no structured development plan, fresh learning opportunities can be difficult to identify.
+Without a plan you can spend several years repeating the same experience.
+Doing the same work.
+You might get better at doing the work, but without being challenged it is difficult to grow.

+One question I wish I would have asked myself more deliberately through this time is “What do I need to learn next?”

+Without having an understanding of the career path, the opportunities I took were the ones that came to me.
+Some of these were excellent and enjoyable, like building and releasing iPhone apps for a cycling magazine.
+Some were more tedeous, like rebuilding a cycling classified ads site, or implementing an in-house advertising inventory managment system.

+On the whole, I was learning and developing my skills, but not deliberately and not strategically.
+I was collecting a lot of broad knowledge, but lacking depth and didn't have a framework in place to make continued progress in any one area.

+Looking back at this time, this saying rang very true for me: "10 years of experience vs 1 year of experience, ten times".

 ---

-## 10 years of experience vs 1 year of experience, ten times

-Without a structured career development plan, many software engineers end up spending several years repeating the same experience.

-Often a question asked is “What do I need to learn next?”

-At this time, this saying rang very true for me: "10 years of experience vs 1 year of experience, ten times".

-It was difficult to find learning opportunities in the workplace.

----

-## Becoming deliberate and thinking about career and development goals
+## Becoming deliberate

+I was reaching my third year working at [Wisdom](https://wisdom.com.au), a design and advertising agency.
+I had been working with account managers and designers, learned about working with clients and managing stakeholders.

 I didn't know what was next for me but I knew that I wanted to find someone who could help me consider my career and development goals.

-I'm sure there are many ways to do this, finding mentors, professional career coaches, and the like, but I wasn't happy in my current job and decided to look for a new role where I could understand how to better navigate the career journey of a Software Engineer.
+I'm sure there are many ways to do this, finding mentors, professional career coaches, and the like, but I felt wasn't growing in my current job and decided to look for a new role where I could understand how to better navigate the career journey of a Software Engineer.

 About this time the "10x Engineer" memes were circulating and I thought that the best way I could think of to become a 10x engineer would be to support 10 other engineers in their work.